Getting Started Guide: Free Calendar

 - Select Bulk Project Import in the Create drop down menu.

 - Choose which platform to import your projects.

-- Follow the provided directions to import all your content into Marketing Calendar.
+- Follow the provided directions to import all your content into your CoSchedule Calendar.

 - This provides visibility, so you (and others) know what’s going live and when.